The power of pain education!

 Persistent pain is any pain that lasts longer than three months, a long time after normal healing should have occurred (though many can develop persistent pain even without an initial injury).
 For these people, movement is an important tool for recovery, and it is almost always safe to move.

-• Watch Mind your Flippin’ Language: this Flippin’ Pain webinar explores how our words influence the outcome.
+This British Pain Society and Flippin’ Pain webinar explores how our words influence outcomes.

 Learning more about the science of pain has been shown to help the recovery process.
 We encourage everyone (you included!) to get to know the basics of pain science.